hexaorigintech/task/README.md

 ## Sample XML file for import
-sample xml file is located on root directory you can use it for import ***sample-employees.xml*** Also you can import complete database which is placed in root directory **task.sql**
+sample xml file is located on root directory you can use it for import ***sample-employees.xml***